CodeScop/Oge-Mai-Field-Guide/mamaquests.md

 ### Leafsung Vial Creation

-NOTE: This quest is impossible to complete until you've completed Make Attacks Sing in Luciola Forest, which is unlocked by Make Words Sing, which is unlocked by Make Ink Sing.
+NOTE: This quest is almost impossible to complete until you've completed Make Attacks Sing in Luciola Forest, which is unlocked by Make Words Sing, which is unlocked by Make Ink Sing.
 Make sure you've done those.

 - **Type:** Collection
 - **Requirements:** Collect/Craft 10 Leafsung Ink